 AEO is the page-level structural discipline focused on answer readiness, extractability, and schema alignment.
 GEO (Generative Engine Optimization) is a broader strategy covering how a brand is represented across generative AI systems over time.
 AEO is the concrete foundation.
 GEO is the longer-term layer built on top of it.

-AEO PRO Lab is the workflow platform for SEO professionals who need to apply AEO to client service pages.
+AEO Pro Lab is page-level diagnostics for SEO professionals who need to apply AEO to client service pages.
 It converts service-page content into structured, answer-ready assets with schema validation and client-safe reporting.
 See how it works →

 About the author